lhauspie/front-exploration/webpack-sample/README.md

 ```JavaScript
       devtool: "eval-source-map"
 ```
-But with this line of code, the bundle grows from 126Kb to 1.18Mb.
+But with this line of code, the bundle grows from 126Kb to 1.18Mb: Why?

 Indeed, this configuration is made to allow a fast rebuild in defavor of the size and the duration of the first build.